quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 This specification does not currently provide for the CBOR byte strings to be canonical and only guarantees that the JSON byte strings before and after re-coding will be identical.
 It also defines basic API rules for constrained software such that accessing the CBOR data values will provide a uniform view even if the underlying CBOR has encoding differences.

-## Requirements Notations and Conventions

-The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in RFC 2119 [@!RFC2119].

 ## Terminology

-This specification uses the following terms:
+Many terms used in this document are defined in the specifications for JSON [@!RFC7159] and CBOR [@!RFC7049].
+This specification defines the following additional terms:

 - Reference
-  - Used within JSCN data to refer to well-known UTF-8 strings by using a CBOR byte string of length one, where the byte value is the reference lookup id.
+  - A pointer within JSCN data that refers to a well-known UTF-8 string by using a CBOR byte string of length one, where the byte value is the lookup identifier for the Reference.
 - Reference Set
-  - A CBOR array of UTF-8 strings that are used to replace any reference within any JSCN data, the Reference id is the array offset to the replacement string, and the first position in the array identifies that Reference Set.
+  - A CBOR array of UTF-8 strings that are used to replace any Reference within any JSCN data, where the Reference identifier is the array offset to the replacement string and the first position in the array identifies the Reference Set.
 - Whitespace Hints
   - A CBOR array of integers that indicate positional offsets and types of JSON whitespace strings (` `, `\n`, `\r`, and `\t`) such that when any CBOR encoded data is stringified into JSON it can also optionally be corrected to exactly match the original JSON string.

+The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in RFC 2119 [@!RFC2119].

 # CBOR Encoding

+JSCN encodes JSON data types to CBOR data types as described in the following sections.

-## Structures
+## Structured Types

-Direct serialization of JSON structures to the CBOR major object/array types 4 and 5, ordering of key/value pairs in maps/objects must always be preserved.
+JSON defines two structured types: arrays and objects.
+These are serialized to CBOR major type 4 (array) and type 5 (map), respectively.
+Ordering of key/value pairs in JSON objects and CBOR maps MUST be preserved.

-## Simple Types
+## Primitive Types

+### Boolean and Null

-JSON `true`, `false`, and `null` are serialized to their CBOR type 7 simple values.
+The JSON literal names `false`, `true`, and `null` are serialized to the CBOR major type 7 simple values 20, 21, and 22 respectively.

-## Numbers
+### Numbers

-Any JSON exponent value is encoded as a CBOR exponent (tag 4), if the contained `e` symbol is upper-case in JSON the case tag (31) must also be used.

-JSON numbers should be encoded as CBOR Integers (type 0 and 1) or Floats (type 7) and then tested for compatibility by round-tripping them back to a JSON number, any remaining incompatible numbers are encoded as Bigfloats (tag 5).
+A JSCN encoder attempts to encode a JSON number as a CBOR unsigned integer (type 0), negative integer (type 1), or float (type 7) and then test for compatibility by round-tripping the CBOR data item back to a JSON number.
+If the resulting JSON number is not equivalent to the input number, the encoder MUST instead encode it as a CBOR Bigfloat (tag 5).

+The JSON exponent value (if any) is encoded as a CBOR exponent (tag 4).
+If the contained `e` symbol is upper case in JSON, the "Upper Case Modifier" tag defined below MUST be included.

-## Strings
+### Strings

-Strings are preserved as a UTF-8 string (type 3), they are always the bare escaped JSON string values and must not have been un- and re-escaped unless resticted by operating in a limited parsed context without any JSON compatibility guarantees.
+A JSON string is encoded as a CBOR UTF-8 string (type 3), i.e., as a series of UTF-8 [@!RFC3629] characters (e.g., the word "one" is encoded as "6F6E65").
+JSON string values MUST NOT be un-escaped and re-escaped unless the JSCN encoder is restricted by operating in a limited parsed context without any JSON compatibility guarantees.

-### Base64 / Base16 Encoded
+#### Base64 / Base16 Encoded

-All JSON strings must also be round-trip tested for possible encodings (base64url, base64, and hexadecimal) by attempting to decode and re-encode them, if identical byte strings result the decoded value is tagged in CBOR with the encoding format (tags 21, 22, and 23/31).
+A JSCN encoder MUST round-trip test all JSON strings for possible encodings (base64url, base64, and hexadecimal) by attempting to decode and re-encode them.
+If identical byte strings result, the decoded value is tagged in CBOR with the encoding format (tags 21, 22, and 23).
+For hexadecimal, the "Upper Case Modifier" tag defined below MUST be included if the hexadecimal letters A-F are upper case in the original JSON string.

-The resulting decoded byte string must be introspected to see if it begins with a JSON structure byte of '{' or '['.
-It is then round-trip tested as a possible JSON object/array to be encoded more efficiently into a CBOR data item instead of a byte string (this pattern is common in JOSE).
+A JSCN encoder MUST perform introspection on the resulting decoded byte string to determine if it begins with a JSON structure byte of '{' or '['.
+The encoder SHOULD then round-trip test the string as a possible JSON object or array so that it can encode the string more efficiently into a CBOR data item instead of a byte string (this pattern is common in the JOSE specification).

 # Reference Sets

-* The Constrained JSON tag is followed by an array who's second item identifies the Reference Set used in the data, it is either the id value or an array that defines an inline Reference Set.
+* The "Constrained JSON" tag is followed by an array whose second item identifies the Reference Set used in the data.
+This is either a Reference Set identifier or an array that defines an inline Reference Set.
-* Reference Sets are themselves identified with unique integer ids that must have a known mapping for apps using them, a registry will be created to assign the integer ids to public well-known reference sets.
+* A Reference Set identifier is a unique integer that maps to a Reference Set known to applications using the set.
+Public, well-known reference sets can be registered as described in the IANA Considerations section of this document.
-* A references definition is itself encoded as a JSCN array where the first value is the references id followed by all of the UTF-8 string keys, their position in the array is the byte value they are replaced with.
+* A Reference Set definition is encoded as a JSCN array, where the first value is the Reference Set identifier followed by all of the UTF-8 string keys.
+A key's position in the array is the byte value with which it is replaced.
-* Reference Sets may be combined when its JSCN definition also contains another Reference Set id, any byte strings in the definition array are then replaced with the key from the given references.
+* A Reference Set can include another Reference Set by encoding the second set's identifer in the JSCN array that defines the first Reference Set.
+Any byte strings in the definition array are then replaced with the key from the references contained in the second Reference Set.
-* Any JSON UTF-8 strings (keys or values) are first checked against all active references (if any) for possible replacement, any replacement is always a CBOR byte string (type 2) of length 1, the single byte represents the index value of the key in the references array from 1-255, value 0 and byte lengths >1 are currently reserved.
+* JSON UTF-8 strings representing keys or values are first checked against all active references (if any) for possible replacement.
+A replacement is always a CBOR byte string (type 2) of length 1, where the single byte represents the index value of the key in the references array from 1-255.
+Value 0 and byte lengths greater than 1 are reserved for future use.
-* When generating any JSON values from CBOR and a CBOR byte string (type 2) is encountered the single byte value must match the array offset of the active references to be used as the replacement for that byte string.
+* When a JSCN decoder generates JSON values from CBOR and it encounters a CBOR byte string (type 2), single byte value MUST match the array offset of the active references to be used as the replacement for that byte string.

 # Whitespace Hints

-* Whitespace hints are an array that contains only integers which indicate offsets of the locations of whitespace in an original JSON string and lookup keys to what whitespace contents were there.
+* Whitespace hints are an array containing integers that indicate offsets of the locations of whitespace in an original JSON string and lookup keys to what whitespace contents were there.
 * Each offset integer is relative to the position of the previous offset such that all integers are of small values.
-* Any negative integer offset indicates a single space character (0x20) at the offset of the positive value of that integer.
+* A negative integer offset indicates a single ASCII space character (0x20) at the offset of the positive value of that integer.
-* All positive integer offsets are followed by another integer, positive values (0-23) indicate a whitespace string in a pre-defined lookup table, negative values are the number of space characters (0x20) to repeat.
+* An unsigned integer offset is followed by another integer, where unsigned values (0-23) indicate a whitespace string in a pre-defined lookup table and negative values specify the number of space characters (0x20) to repeat.
 * When adding back any whitespace to a JSON string the array must be applied sequentially so that each new offset matches the original JSON string position.

 (TODO embed whitespace lookup table and examples)

 # Constrained API

-When the JSCN is being used directly by a software library all access to the contained data values must have both a native type and JSON-string API available so that a constrained application can choose either regardless of how the CBOR types represent the data.
+In order to ease the use of JSCN in contrained environments, an implementation should make data values available both as native types and as JSON strings; this enables a constrained application to choose either format regardless of how the CBOR types represent the data.

-For example, when a JSON string value is encoded in JSCN as a CBOR base64url tag plus byte string, the application must be able to access either the original base64url string value or the CBOR binary byte string as needed by context, but should not alter behavior based on which way the value is encoded in CBOR.
+For example, when a JSON string value is encoded in JSCN as a CBOR base64url tag plus byte string, a constrained application can then access either the original base64url string value or the CBOR binary byte string as needed, but should not alter behavior based on which way the value is encoded in CBOR.

 # Examples

-JSON (318 bytes) to JSCN (187 bytes) with no references and whitespace preserved:
+## JSON

+### Input

+Consider the following JSON as input to a JSCN encoder.

 ```json
 {